Sign up to join over 85,000+ followers & subscribers

 Pass the FE β€” Earn Your Engineer in Training (EIT) Designation

-Results are pass/fail, typically released 8–10 weeks after the exam.
-Passing earns you the EIT or Engineering Intern (EI) designation β€” the official gateway to professional engineering experience.
+Results are pass/fail, typically released 7–10 business days after the exam.
+Passing earns (additional steps needed) you the EIT or Engineering Intern (EI) designation β€” the official gateway to professional engineering experience.
 If you don't pass, a diagnostic report shows performance by domain so you can sharpen your re-study plan.

 05